schlawiner/fu-rpg-frei-und-universell/07-appendix.md

 **Blonde:** good for getting people to underestimate you, not good if you spend too much time in the sun.
-**Blondine:** von Leuten unterschätzt werden, anfällig bei zu langer Sonneneintrahlung
+**Blondine:** von Leuten unterschätzt werden, anfällig bei zu langer Sonneneinstrahlung

 **Fake Orange Tan:** great for passing as an aging celebrity, and for drawing attention to yourself.